“The crew compartment’s breaking up”

 geese and sandhill crane nests destroyed

-winter graves defiled
+over-wintered graves defiled

 and newly-born deer crushed, plowed over and under

-/this, for corn to fatten confined
+for corn to fatten-up confined and tortured

 pigs, cows, chickens, turkeys, salmon, catfish, tilapia

-for human gluttony/
+for human appetite, gluttony/

 if i just stay quiet,